 Movies like When a Man Loves a Woman and 28 days along with the Netflix series Love all deal with recovering from addiction and include the compulsory group therapy scene.

-If you or your loved one is considering entering residential treatment, you might be unsure how exactly therapy will factor into your recovery.
+If you or your loved one is considering entering residential treatment, you might be unsure what therapy entails and how it will factor into your recovery.

 According to the National Institute of Drug Abuse, the purpose of therapy is to help individuals change their attitudes and behaviors concerning drug or alcohol use, engage in treatment, and cultivate healthy habits for the future.